-We fitted the generalized linear models using the "glm" function (from the "stats" package - R Core Team 2021) for fixed effects models (without colony random effect), or the "glmer" function (from the "lme4" packages - Bates et al. 2015)Bates et al. 2015) for mixed models (with colony random effect).
+We fitted the generalized linear models using the "glm" function (from the "stats" package - R Core Team 2021) for fixed effects models (without colony random effect), or the "glmer" function (from the "lme4" packages - Bates et al. 2015) for mixed models (with colony random effect).

 In order to avoid multicollinearity, which is highly problematic in the case of model averaging (Banner & Higgs, 2017; Cade, 2015), we have excluded the possibility for the models to integrate simultaneously variables that introduce multicollinearity (for multicollinearity detection method see Appendix S1).
-In the end, the following pairs were not integrated into the same model: NBeeS and NBroodS, GRS and RRS, GRS and TMS, and GDDcumS and MeanTS.
+In order to avoid multicollinearity, which is highly problematic in the case of model averaging (Cade, 2015; Banner & Higgs, 2017), we have excluded the possibility for the models to integrate simultaneously variables that introduce multicollinearity (for multicollinearity (for multicollinearity detection method see Appendix S1).
+In order to avoid multicollinearity, which is highly problematic in the case of model averaging (Cade, 2015; Banner & Higgs, 2017), we have excluded the possibility for the models to integrate simultaneously variables that introduce multicollinearity (for multicollinearity detection method see Appendix S1).
+In the end, the following pairs were not integrated into the same model: NBeeS and NBroodS, GRS and TMS, and GDDcumS and MeanTS.

 A model selection procedure was applied by using the corrected Akaike Information Criterion (AICc).
-This procedure was done with the dredge function in the "MuMIn" package (Bartoń, 2020).
+This procedure was done with the dredge function in the "MuMIn" package (Bartoń, than seven points from the best model, grouping models that are likely to be the best models and that should all be used when making further inferences ( $\Delta AICc<2$ ) and models that are unlikely to be best models but that should not be discounted ( $\Delta AICc \in [4,7]$ , Burnham & Anderson, 2002).
+Having previously forced some predictors not to be included in certain models, in order to avoid

+2020).
 Finally, we conducted model averaging based on AICc, a multimodel inference approach that allows one to derive inference from a subset of closely related best models, and not just from a single best model.
-Regarding the choice of the subset, we included models with a \triangle AICc of less than seven points from the best model, grouping models that are likely to be the best models and that should all be used when making further inferences (ΔAICc<2) and models that are unlikely to be best models but that should not be discounted (\triangle AICc \in [4,7], Burnham & Anderson, 2002).
-Having previously forced some predictors not to be included in certain models, in order to avoid multicollinearities and a strong bias of underestimation of coefficients, we preferred the results of the conditional average.
+Regarding the choice of the subset, we included models with a $\Delta$ AICc of less

+240 multicollinearities and a strong bias of underestimation of coefficients, we preferred the results of the conditional average.
 This model only averages over the models where the parameter appears, ignoring the cases where the model does not include the predictors when calculating the coefficients (unlike the full average for which the coefficients are set to 0.0 if the predictors are not included in the model).
 We did not consider any interaction between predictors because we had no a priori biological reason for doing so, and integrating these interactions, in particular with the random effects, was too ambitious in relation to the quantity of data available.

 Based on the average models of MeanT and CV, for each predictor, we extracted its regression coefficient (to study effect size) and its P-value (to evaluate if its relationship with the studied variable is statistically significant).
 We also assessed the relative importance of each predictor by summing the Akaike weight across all the models in the set in which the predictor appeared.
-The

-255 closer the sum is to 1.0, the more important the predictor is in the set of fitted models (Burnham & Anderson, 2004).
+The closer the sum is to 1.0, the more important the predictor is in the set of fitted models (Burnham & Anderson, 2004).